jeremytammik/tbc/a/1431_firerating_2017.md

 They are just about as extensive as they ought to be, no more, no less, and all up to date.

 So please read them as well  :-)

+#### <a name="5.0"></a>Typepad Blocking Source Code in the Blog Post

+Typepad blocked me from posting the four following source code sections.

+Every time I tried, it triggered a message saying I have been blocked for security reasons:

+> Sorry, you have been blocked.
+You are unable to access typepad.com.
+Why have I been blocked?
+This website is using a security service to protect itself from online attacks.
+The action you just performed triggered the security solution.
+There are several actions that could trigger this block including submitting a certain word or phrase, a SQL command or malformed data.
+CloudFlare Ray ID: 29a278666db82690 &ndash; Your IP: XXXXX &ndash; Performance & security by CloudFlare...

+I submitted a ticket...

+I experienced this once already, last month, and it took hours to resolve, wasted for both me and them.
+More on my side, of course.
+Painful.

+Meanwhile, you can read the [full post](http://jeremytammik.github.io/tbc/a/1431_firerating_2017.html) in the [tbc GitHub repository](https://github.com/jeremytammik/tbc) without the Typepad support.

+24 hours later and after several email exchanges and ticket submissions, they say the problem is resolved.

+Let's see... yes, it works!

 #### <a name="5.1"></a>App.cs